chris-pearce/scally/layout/README.md

 Layout modules are extremely powerful and are the real work horses of any sort of UI build especially large-scale UI builds, and here are some reasons why:

-- Your CSS will be a lot DRYer.
+- Your CSS will be a lot DRYer and maintainable.
 - You can make far-reaching changes to your UI with simple modifications to a single layout module.
 - You have confidence in your changes because edits to a layout module only ever alter one responsibility.